 - Identity card/Passport to confirm their identity

-After the exam participants will have to hand in all their exam documents (including their marksheets and question sheets) and sign out.
+After the exam participants will have to hand in all their exam material and sign out.

 The questionnaire is compiled by the EHRA Certification Committee, and consists of a 130 multiple-choice questions.

 Questions are based on the analysis of practical clinical cases and decision making (60-80%), with the remaining dedicated to theoretical questions.

 10 questions out of the 130 are back up questions and are used for internal processes.

 Exam results are sent by email 2 months after the exam is sat.

 Upon successful completion of the exam, candidates will receive an ECES Level 1 Certificate valid for 10 years.

 2 - The logbook

-Once candidates have passed the written exam (achieving Level 1), they can then apply for Level 2 by proving their practical experience in the field.
+Once candidates have passed the exam (achieving Level 1), they can then apply for Level 2 by proving their practical experience in the field.

 Documents to submit

-For completion of the certification process after having successfully passed the written exam:
+For completion of the certification process after having successfully passed the exam: